dirkyboy098/juliarFuture/README.md

 # Intro
 Juliar.Future is the latest iteration of Juliar Programming Language.
-The compiler is built on top of JAVA, so everywhere JAVA can be ran, the compiler can be ran.
+The compiler is built on top of JAVA, so wherever JAVA can be run, the compiler works as it should.
 Download
 https://www.juliar.org/JuliarCompiler.jar